 As Lillian Mateu from Kanban University wrote in her article, “the greatest challenge those of us in the legal sector face in coming years is being able to create agile organizations and robust businesses that are capable of reinventing themselves.”
 Legal professionals can become more agile through Kanban.

 Kanban is one of the agile methodologies (read more here) that can be applied to the legal industry.
 The key thing to remember is that Kanban wants to improve your existing processes not completely change them.
 We don’t have to reinvent the wheel in order to improve how we work.
-Past that, Kanban also included how we approach work in our attitudes.
+Kanban also includes how we approach work in our attitudes.
 By fostering a culture of effective collaboration it’s a win for professionals and clients.